 The executor is too slow to probate the will

-An executor is permitted a reasonable period of time to probate a will.
+If probate is required, an executor is permitted a reasonable period of time to probate a will.
 It’s generally considered unreasonable to expect probate to have happened within a few weeks of the death, but there are no hard and fast rules around the timelines.

 When probate hasn’t happened for an excessively long amount of time (a year, for instance), an application can be brought forward to compel the named executor to either probate the will or renounce their job.